T-ara: 2011–2012: International expansion and bullying controversy

+On June 14, 2012, Core Contents Media introduced 18-year-old Areum as the new maknae (막내, youngest member).
+On May 23, T-ara released "Round & Round", a remake of Nami's 1984 hit.
+The song received both critical and commercial success becoming the group's seventh top ten hit in South Korea since 2010.
+It received generally positive reviews from critics praising T-ara for bringing it a new fresh sound.
+It was selected by SPIELTIMES as one of the best K-Pop remakes.

 The group released their first Japanese album Jewelry Box on June 6, 2012.
 The album debuted at number two on the Oricon weekly albums chart with sales of over 57,000 copies.
+The album was later certified Gold by RIAJ for physical sales shipments.
 They embarked on their first Japanese concert tour T-ara Japan Tour 2012: Jewelry Box in Nagoya on June 19; the tour's attendance was expected to exceed 40,000 people.
-Four singles had been released prior to the album: "Bo Peep Bo Peep", "Yayaya", "Roly-Poly" and "Lovey-Dovey".
 On July 3, T-ara released their fourth extended play, Day by Day, which charted at number five on the Gaon chart.
 The title track, "Day by Day", was released as a single on the same day, peaking at number two.
 The first comeback performance for "Day by Day" was held on July 7, 2012, on Music Core, which was backed by a 70-person orchestra and featured the stage debut of the group's eighth member, Areum.

-On July 25 and 26, T-ara held a concert in Japan, with Hwayoung only performing one song due to an alleged leg injury.
-After the concert, Hyomin took to Twitter and posted "There are differences in levels of determination.
-Let us have more determination", while the other members agreed, with Jiyeon posting "The differences in levels of determination ^^, Always be humble ^^ and sensible ^^ I applaud you, acting genius ^^".
-Subsequently, Hwayoung tweeted "Sometimes, even determination alone is not enough.
-At times like these, I feel upset but I trust that it's a blessing in disguise from the heavens.
-God, you know everything right?", while her sister Hyoyoung wrote "My better half is suffering.
-My heart hurts.
-No matter what anyone else says, (Hwayoung), you can get through this".
-This event caused Korean netizens to suspect that there was conflict between the group members.
-Netizens retweeted the messages and speculated that Hwayoung was being bullied, sparking a huge firestorm of controversy and backlash against the members.
-When the bullying controversy got out of hand, Core Contents Media abruptly announced Hwayoung's immediate departure on July 30, after being with the group for one year and eight months.
-CCM's CEO, Kim Kwang-soo, claimed that Hwayoung's contract was terminated because staff members felt her behavior was hurting teamwork, and that the bullying controversy was not the reason for her departure.
-By this point public opinion was almost universally in favor of Hwayoung, and the extreme negative reaction the other members received caused the group to temporarily suspend activities, although the members continued with their individual activities.
-At the time, both sides of the situation said that there was no bullying, only natural conflicts between the members.
+On July 25-26, T-ara held a concert in Japan where Hwayoung performed only one song due to an alleged leg injury.
+Afterward, Hyomin tweeted, "There are differences in levels of determination.
+Let us have more determination," which the other members supported.
+Hwayoung responded, "Sometimes, even determination alone is not enough...
+God, you know everything right?".
+Her sister Hyoyoung added, "My better half is suffering.
+My heart hurts.".
+These tweets led to speculation of conflict within the group, sparking a major controversy and backlash against the members.

+On July 30, Core Contents Media announced Hwayoung's departure after 1 year and 8 months, citing staff complaints and denying the bullying rumors.
+Despite both sides stating there was no bullying, public opinion overwhelmingly supported Hwayoung, leading to T-ara temporarily suspending activities.